Mickekofi/Ucam/README.md

 - Offline Environments with Local Networks

 > Built with ❤️ for **Ghana and Africa**, to solve local problems with global-class solutions.

+*A Project From the University of Education, Winneba*

+> Graded and Supervised by Doctor, Daniel Danso Essel [ ‎☞ D.D.E ](https://www.uew.edu.gh/dict/staff/ddessel)

 >